 Step 1: Joining the ABMDR

-When you enrol with the ABMDR, blood samples taken at the time are sent to a “tissue typing” laboratory.
-The laboratory will perform preliminary testing on your blood sample.
-The laboratory is looking for specific “markers” (antigens) that appear on most of your body’s cells.
+When you enrol with the ABMDR, the cheek swab or blood samples taken at the time are sent to a laboratory for tissue typing.
+The laboratory will perform preliminary testing looking for specific “markers” (antigens) that appear on most of your body’s cells.
 These markers identify these cells as belonging to you.
 Your body uses this information to determine “friend or foe” and generally the immune system will attack anything not marked as yours.
 In a blood stem cell transplant it is very important because these cells are involved in creating the immune system.
 If the match is not close the transplanted immune system can actually attack the recipients existing cells.
 This can be very severe and is known as graft versus host disease (GvHD).
 So the key indicator to the success of an HSC transplant is matching, and although you are probably not aware of it there are computer systems and dedicated transplant and search coordinators throughout the world constantly trying to match recipients to the best possible registered donors.

 Everyone has two sets of these specific markers (antigens) also know as human leukocyte antigens (HLA) which are inherited – one set from your mother and one from your father.
 When the laboratory looks at these HLA markers, they can do it at several levels of resolution.
 Generally we continue to refer to “antigens” as low resolution and high resolution as “alleles” which are antigens more specifically typed.